Enalean/tuleap-function-examples/artifact-post-action/post-action-add-comment/README.md

 echo '{"my": "json"}' | cargo run
 ```

-The module takes a json as input representing an artifact changeset.
+The Function takes a json as input representing an artifact changeset.
 The structure is the same as
 for [Tracker webhooks](https://docs.tuleap.org/user-guide/integration/webhook.html#tracker).
 For example:

 ```json